jakgel/clusterbuster/README.md

 *To add:*
 In the provided examples the focus on so called diffuse radio emision, which is synchrotron emission emerging from cosmic rays in galaxy clusters.

-##  Before publication
-- Remove cosmocalc; instead include it in the installing descriptions!
-- Change files paths in some .py with personal name folders, make them more generall (example RelicSurveys/RelicExtraction.py)
-- Remove some DEBUGGING parts within the code
-- Add the cosmic web datacubes examples annd documentation including a link to the download directory
-- Remove the NVSS images (currently 50MB) and add a hint where to find them

 **[Disclaimer](#disclaimer)** |
 **[Installation](#documentation)** |